-- Preheat your oven and assemble everything needed prior to starting.
-This will help to prevent you from making any errors or leaving out anything which is integral to the recipe.
+- Preheat your oven and assemble everything needed before starting.
+This will help to prevent you from making any errors or leaving out anything integral to the recipe.

 - Do not substitute any other mustard for Dijon.
-Dijon has a very distinct flavour.
+Dijon has a very distinct flavor.
 Normal mustard would not taste the same.
-Use a good whole grain mustard.
+Use good whole grain mustard.

 - If you do not have liquid honey, feel free to use the equivalent amount of creamed honey.
-Pure clover honey is the best to use as its flavour is quite mild and pure.
-Some honeys are extraordinarily strong flavoured and can easily dominate the flavours of this simple dish.
+Pure clover honey is the best to use as its flavor is quite mild and pure.
+Some honey is extraordinarily strong flavored and can easily dominate the flavors of this simple dish.